-Section 3-403 (1) A signature may be made by an authorized agent or other representative… No particular form of appointment is necessary to establish such authority…
+According to Section 3-403 (1) A signature may be made by authorized agents or other representatives… No particular form of appointment is necessary to establish such an authority…

 The default username for the CHAX® software is Admin, and the password is Masteradmin (Note: The user name and password are not case sensitive).

-Each check sheet has three different portions, and each portion is perforated.
+Each check sheet has three different portions, and each portion penetrates.
 The top portion would be the confirmation of the check, that the merchant would send back to their customer.
 The middle portion is the actual check, the merchant would take to the bank to deposit.
 The lower portion would be the file copy of the confirmation that the merchant would keep for their own records (For a display of a sample check click here).

 To add a new user, password and/or select rights for a new/existing user, log into the CHAX® software, which will then take you to the “Enter Check Information” screen.
 Then click on the ‘Maintain Password’ button on the toolbar.
 This will now take you to the ‘Security Permissions’ screen.
 Now, click on the ‘Add New User’ button.
 Next, enter the User ID for the new user, then hit tab and enter the new users name.

 If, you would like to change the password for an existing user, click on the ‘Maintain Password’ button on the toolbar.
 This will now take you to the ‘Security Permissions’ screen.
 Left-click on the user from the list of users under the ‘Supervisory Function’ field.
 Then, click on the ‘Update User’ button.
 Now enter the new password for the user and then hit tab and re-enter the password.
 Next, click on the ‘Complete Update’ button and you have now changed the password for that user.